FabricExtras/StructurePoolAPI/README.md

 To see how the API is used, check out the [example mod](src/testmod/java/net/testmod/TestMod.java).

 Additionally, a config type is included in the API package, which can be read/written using JSON format.
 So you can expose the injection parameters as a config file for players.

+## Include or depend

+Feel free to include this API in your mod, the license allows you to do so.

+If you want to say thank you, you can link this project as a dependency on Modrinth/CruseForge, so downloads are counted for this project too.